Are you looking for writing motivation?

-Jot down why you write, what benefits does writing have on you (personally and professionally) and these reasons will become your motivation to write.
+Jot down why you write, and what benefits writing has on you (personally and professionally) and these reasons will become your motivation to write.

 2) Write for your target audience

-You have to accept the fact that not all will relate to the story you have to tell, you need to focus the ones that will benefit from your blog.
+You have to accept the fact that not all will relate to the story you have to tell.

 3) Create a reader persona

 Now that you know who your target audience is, create a reader persona (a simple profile of your ideal reader, the problem they face, the solution they’re looking for, etc), and then start writing for that single persona.